danssr/setup-mason-for-termux/README.md

 ### Requirements
 - Termux with `apk` as the package manager
-- Neovim with Mason installed
+- Neovim with Mason installed (Mason is automatically installed if you use LazyVim or any similar setup)